 Unfortunately, we found that the name had already been registered by another business.
 But, after doing a thorough investigation and speaking with experts in the sector, we discovered that using the same name as long as the businesses are involved in different industries is acceptable.
-Our logo you can find in figure 33.

-Figure 33: ANIMO logo
+Figure 31: ANIMO logo